Audio and Voices

 Other formats will be transcoded to the above.

 In order to use custom audio files, they need to be available to the Voice API.
-This is facilitated using the Audio Manager, which allows you to upload your custom audio files onto our servers.
+This is can be facilitated by going to Audio Files within the Voice Management App, which allows you to upload your custom audio files onto our servers.

 You are free to create any directory structure on this server, just make sure you supply the whole path from the root of your account when sending an instruction that requires an audio file.